 I don’t know how anyone gets anything done with a 3 year old (sorry, 3 and a half) and a new baby in the house!

-Sand is used because people think it will improve air space and water infiltration and drainage.
-These are important organic gardening goals, but top dressing lawn with sand does not help achieve them.
+Sand is used because people think it will improve air space, water infiltration and drainage.

-Just like lawn dethatching and lawn rolling, I can see why you might think aerating a lawn with a lawn core aerator is necessary or even beneficial on an annual basis.
+Just like lawn dethatching and lawn rolling, I can see why people might think aerating a lawn with a lawn core aerator is necessary on an annual basis.

 Not only is it often recommended gardening advice, but most lawn care companies do this as part of their regular service, organic gardening companies included.

 The thing is, it can be beneficial if done right, but it generally isn’t done right, so I’m going to give a few lawn aeration tips here.

 Lawn rolling compacts the soil, the opposite of our goals

 The local lawn care company won’t tell you this, but lawn dethatching and lawn rolling aren’t necessary or even beneficial.